aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 Alternatively you can delete the stack from the AWS CloudFormation console.

+## Delete stack troubleshooting
+Sometimes stack might fail to delete.
+If the `sagemaker-studio-demo` stack deletion fails, check the events in the AWS CloudFormation console.

 If the deletion of the SageMaker domain fails, check if there are any running applications for the user profile as described in [Delete Amazon SageMaker Studio Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).
 Try to delete the applications and re-run the `make delete` command or delete the stack from AWS CloudFormation console.

+If the deletion of the VPC fails, check if there are still EFS unreleased network interfaces.
+Delete the EFS and initiate the delete of the `sagemaker-studio-demo` stack again.

 # Resources
 [1].
 [SageMaker Security](https://docs.aws.amazon.com/sagemaker/latest/dg/security.html)